lemma-osu/synthetic-knn/README.md

 # synthetic-knn

-Using two-stage kNN to address predictive vegetation mapping.
+Two-stage kNN imputation using synthetic data and treelists for predictive vegetation mapping.

 This package is in active development.